-- The first goal of the HTTP feature (originally SupportPac MAOY) is to extend the reach of WMQ sharp applications to more environments such as web browsers.
-This will give Rich Internet Application simplified access to the Enterprise.
+- The first goal of the HTTP feature (originally SupportPac MA0Y) is to extend the reach of WMQ applications to more environments such as web browsers.
+This will give Rich Internet Applications simplified access to the Enterprise.
 Eliminating the WMQ client reduces the cost of application deployment, though this is not a complete replacement for the WMQ client - It is missing many MQI features and does not offer transactionality, assured delivery etc. - But in many cases where applications have resend logic and check for duplicates it will be good enough - The API is modeled after REST ("Representational State Transfer") principles.
-REST offers a different integration style to WS-\ standards based web services.
+REST offers a different integration style to WS- standards based web services.
 Qualities of service are sacrificed for simplicity and scalability to keep barriers-to-entry low.
 REST APIs are typically simple and can be used spontaneously and incrementally for example in Web 2.0 mash-ups.
 The HTTP/WMQ API is largely based on REST, though it has some quirks.
-For example this component transfers message representations, but messages are not ideal REST resources - They do not necessarily have a unique identifier, and so cannot be addressed individually - Not generally amenable to caching etc. because they must be delivered only once - They are very transient - It is a stateless / connectionless API with one HTTP verb corresponding to one WMQ operation - HTTP headers = Message headers - request headers (get and put options) wait, requires-headers - entity headers (MQMD options) priority, expiry, timestamp, persistence, msgld, correlld, replyTo - HTTP request payload = Message body as either text or binary - No client libraries are provided apps code directly to HTTP verbs using whatever APIs are in the environment. - REST was described by Roy Fielding in http://www.ics.uci.edu/~fielding/pubs/dissertation/rest\arch\style.htm
+For example this component transfers message representations, but messages are not ideal REST resources - They do not necessarily have a unique identifier, and so cannot be addressed individually - Not generally amenable to caching etc. because they must be delivered only once - They are very transient - It is a stateless / connectionless API with one HTTP verb corresponding to one WMQ operation - HTTP headers = Message headers - request headers (get and put options) wait, requires-headers - entity headers (MQMD options) priority, expiry, timestamp, persistence, msgld, correlld, replyTo - HTTP request payload = Message body as either text or binary - No client libraries are provided apps code directly to HTTP verbs using whatever APIs are in the environment. - REST was described by Roy Fielding in